OlgaOMir/UFOs/README.md

 # UFOs
-Module 12

 ## Overview of Project:
  The purpose of this project was to create an interactive web page, which shows the UFO data in the table format.
-The table has an ability to filter base on the criteria specified in the filters.
+The table has an ability to filter based on the criteria specified in the filters.
+This projects highlights the basic JavaScrip skills.
 ## Results:
 To perform a search, an end-user will need to input filter parameters into the filter boxes as a taxt.
 Once Enter key is pressed, the table with the data will only show the filtered results.
 ![This is an image](https://github.com/OlgaOMir/UFOs/blob/main/filter.png)
 ## Summary:
 I would recommend:

     *  to add a functionality to filter through comments

     *  to filter by the duration of the event